Split (TV series): Second Season

-Leo is heartbroken, because Ella chose to be with Omer instead of being with him, and is slowly dying.
-He is fired from his job as the prophet's guardian and is trying to make Ella realize he is her true love, not Omer.
-In the meantime Adam continues to draws vampires' soul and is creating stones out of them in a slow and painful process.
-Jamon who was a senior in the Vampires' council is now Ella's advisor and the manager of the new nightclub in town (a main location in the season) which is open exclusively to vampires, which prefer to stay away from humans.
+Leo is heartbroken, because Ella chose to be with Omer instead of being with him.
+Leo is slowly dying.
+He is fired from his job as the prophet's guardian and attempts to make Ella realize he is her true love, not Omer.
+In the meantime, Adam continues to draw vampire'ss soul and create stones out of them in a slow and painful process.
+Jamon, who was a senior in the Vampires' council, is now Ella's advisor and manager of a new nightclub in town (a main location in the season) open exclusively to vampires who prefer to stay away from humans.
 The humans and the vampires now have secret agreements.
 According to the agreement the humans will provide blood to the vampires and in exchange the vampires will provide their knowledge to humans.

 The human who signs on the agreements with the vampires is Amnon Green.
-Amnon asks Tamar (who was his assistant in the order of blood) to spy for him after Andrea Foox, and old friend of his and a hater of vampires, who own the box of blood, an ancient box which contains the powers of an ancient vampire, and can be opened only with the blood of 10 vampires and one Split.
-Tamar proves Andre she is loyal to him by "shooting" Amnon, but in fact she warned him before that and Amnon is pretending to be in coma in the hospital.
+Amnon asks Tamar (who was his assistant in the Order of Blood) to spy for him after Andrea Fox, and old friend of his and a hater of vampires, who owns the box of blood, an ancient box which contains the powers of an ancient vampire.
+The box can be opened only with the blood of 10 vampires and one Split.
+Tamar proves to Andre she is loyal to him by "shooting" Amnon, but in fact she warned him before that and Amnon pretends to be in coma in the hospital.

-Ella and Omer break up during the season and Ella start dating with Leo.
-Adam Tells Ella he is a demon and she promise him she will protect him.
-When the vampires discover Adam's true nature they are trying to kill him but Ella saves him.
-Therefore, Leo opens the box of Blood and is trying to kill Adam with the powers he got.
-Ella brings Lilith back to life so she could help her to save Adam.
-Lilth kills Leo after she kissed him and is starting to produce a new species: new creatures which are half vampire, half demon.
+Ella and Omer break up during the season and Ella starts dating Leo.
+Adam tells Ella he is a demon and she promises him she will protect him.
+When the vampires discover Adam's true nature, they try to kill him but Ella saves him.
+Therefore, Leo opens the Box of Blood and is trying to kill Adam with the powers he receives from it.
+Ella brings Lilith back to life so she could help her save Adam.

+Lilth kills Leo after she kisses him and begins producing a new species: new creatures which are half vampire, half demon.
 Although he is being loyal to Lilth, Dima brings Leo back to life.
-In the School's gym Ella fights against Lilth and is about to lose but then Adam draws Lilth's soul, killing her for good, and dies. the new offspring of Lilth hatched and the humans are shooting on them using archery, destroying all of them.
+In the school's gym, Ella fights against Lilth and is about to lose but then Adam draws Lilth's soul, killing her for good.
+Adam then dies.
+The new offspring of Lilth hatched and the humans attack them with archery, successfully destroying all of them.

 Michael, Ella's foster father, manages to create a new blood replacement for the vampires, and Leo agrees that Ella does not have to move to the tabernacle.

-Just when everything seems perfect, the last scene of the season shows us one last offspring survived and is standing in the woods of Green, revealing her fangs and demon's nails to the viewers.
+Just when everything seems perfect, the last scene of the season shows us one last offspring has survived and stands in the woods of Green.
+Her fangs and demon's nails are revealed to the viewers.